linuxdeepin/deepin-manual/manual/dde-file-manager/en_US/index.md

 ## Main Menu

-Users can create new window, set share password, view manual and about information, exit the application.
+Users can create new window, switch to dark theme, make settings, view manual and about information, exit the application.

 ### New Window